Theatre Royal, Brisbane: Interior

 The theatre could seat 1,350 people, with 350 in the dress circle, 250 in the stalls and 750 in the pit.
 It was designed by Andrea Strombuco who had also designed Her Majesty's Theatre.
 It had a private refreshment room for the dress circle patrons and a smoking room.

 Decoration

 Its proscenium had gold Corinthian columns.
 The horse shoe shape of the dress circle obscured side views of the stage.
 After the 1911 refurbishment, the interior was marked by salmon pink, green and cream accents.
 Seating and ventilation was improved along with the installation of a sliding roof.

-Legacy
+Archived programs

 Programs from the Theatre Royal are held in the State Library of Queensland and Queensland Performing Arts Centre Museum.
 Selected programs are also held in the University of Queensland Fryer Library.